sandibi13/portfolio/contents/reviews/review-1.md

 ---
-name: Simon
+name: Igor
-text: Sandipan was a great addition to our project - reliable, fast and easy to work with.
-He delivered clean code, communicated clearly and helped us hit key milestones without issue.
+text: Working with Sandipan was a smooth and productive experience.
+He consistently delivered high-quality code on time, maintained clear communication throughout, and was instrumental in helping us stay on track with our project goals.
 rating: 5
-country: Austria
+country: Poland
 ---